 Kirklees College aims to provide you with feedback within 20 working days of the submission date (summative assignments).

 On successful completion of the HNC, there is also the option of continuing your studies for a further year (full-time students) to achieve a level 5 Higher National Diploma (HND)*.

 *subject to a group size of 8 or more students (course confirmed by March each year)

-The Level 5 Higher National Diploma offers the following specialist pathways for students who wish to concentrate on a particular aspect of computing:
+The Level 5 Higher National Diploma offers the following specialist pathways for students who wish to concentrate on a particular aspect of construction:

 - Construction – Management